 Tim Martineau is a Reader in Human Resources Management (HRM) at LSTM and leads a team working on health workforce issues.

-His research interests include: health reforms and HRM, staff performance management, international migration of health professionals, decentralisation and human resource management, reducing geographical maldistribution of health personnel, the role of HR in policy development and the integration of non-formal health worker into the formal health system.
+His research interests include health reforms and HRM, health workforce governance, staff performance management, international migration of health professionals, decentralisation and human resource management, reducing geographical maldistribution of health personnel, the role of HR in policy development and the integration of non-formal health worker into the formal health system.

 He was joint Research Director of the DFID-funded ReBUILD research consortium (2011-2019) on health systems – including human resources – in post-conflict countries.
 He currently works on the follow-on ReBUILD for Resilience programme.
 He is the co-founder of the Thematic Working Group on Health Systems in Fragile and Conflict Affected States established in 2013 as a sub-group of Health Systems Global.

 He currently is the Principal Investigator of the EC Horizon2020 PERFORM2Scale programme which is scaling up a management strengthening initiative, which uses action research in decentralised contexts to improve health workforce performance.